flashmq.conf (5)

 The flashmq.conf

 file is the configuration used for configuring the FlashMQ MQTT broker.
-It doesn't necessarily have to be called flashmq.conf

-; the flashmq
+By default, the flashmq

 File format#

-When setting boolean values, yes/no
+When setting boolean values, yes

-, true/false
+, true

-and on/off
+and on

 can all be used.